 Step-by-Step Actions to Take After a Truck Accident

-The key steps to take after a truck collision are reporting the accident, seeking medical attention, avoiding admitting fault, documenting the scene, collecting contact information, and notifying your insurance company.
+The key steps after a truck collision are reporting the accident, seeking medical attention, avoiding admitting fault, documenting the scene, collecting contact information, and notifying your insurance company.
 By taking these steps, you can give yourself the best chance of maximizing your recovery.

 Report the Accident to the Police

 The first step after any motor vehicle accident is to get to a safe location off the side of the road and report the accident to the police.
-You’ll want to request that an officer and an ambulance come out to the scene.
+You’ll want to request that an officer and an ambulance come to the scene.

 When the police officer arrives, they’ll conduct an initial investigation into the accident and fill out an accident report with the details of their findings.
 Always request a copy of this report, as it’s often necessary when filing an insurance claim, and the information contained in it can be helpful for the rest of your case.